orourkedd/effects-as-data/README.md

 * Anywhere you can use promises, you can use effects-as-data.
 * The effects-as-data runtime is a stateless function call.

-### Yes, all of your code in node and in the browser can be this simple
+### Yes, all of your code in node and in the browser can be this simple:

 Even with error handling and multiple asynchronous steps, your code can be this simple: